0xcadams/accelerate-starter/README.md

     An opinionated universal web app + API starter kit to facilitate rapid and scalable development using NextJS, FeathersJS, and MongoDB.
   </h3>
   <div>
-    Accelerate is a starter project to enable a team to quickly jump past common hurdles such as user authentication, unit and integration tests, CI/CD, and tooling to begin solving their core business problems.
+    Accelerate is a starter project to enable a team to quickly jump past common hurdles such as user authentication, password resets, unit and integration tests, CI/CD, and tooling to begin solving their core business problems.
   </div>
   <h2></h2>
   <div>